elk-audio/sushi/README.md

           * lv2-examples - at least version 1.18.2.
           * mda-lv2 - at least version 1.2.4 of [drobilla's port](http://drobilla.net/software/mda-lv2/) - not that from Mod Devices or others.

-As an alternative to install most of dependencies through your Linux's system package manager, you can use vcpkg for Linux as well (check the following macOS section for instructions).
+As an alternative to installing most dependencies through your Linux system’s package manager, you can use vcpkg for Linux as well (check the following macOS section for instructions).

 ### Building for macOS
 SUSHI includes vcpkg to manage third-party dependencies under macOS.

-Building should be as simple as:
+Instructions:

 ```
 $ ./third-party/vcpkg/bootstrap-vcpkg.sh